How do health insurers and other payers define medical necessity? What

 criteria do they use to allow benefit exceptions or experimental procedures?

 The Medical Coverage Decision-Making Work Group’s goal is to improve understanding of how payers decide when and whether to cover medical services.
-The Work at Hand

-The Group has developed a set of case vignettes of children with special health care needs that highlight specific issues and service needs.
+The Group developed a set of case vignettes of children with special health care needs that highlight specific issues and service needs.
 They used these vignettes in structured interviews with health plan decision-makers to discuss how coverage decisions would proceed in each example.
 See a link to findings at right.

-Information gathered from these interviews will be used to develop resource materials for families and providers to clarify the types of criteria used in medical decision-making and offer guidelines to caregivers for maximizing medical coverage.
-The membership of the group includes representation from commercial and Medicaid health plans, other purchasers, families and providers.
+Information gathered from these interviews were used to develop resource materials for families and providers to clarify the types of criteria used in medical decision-making and offer guidelines to caregivers for maximizing medical coverage.
+See Making the Case for Coverage: Tips

 The History